shadiqaust/devops/README.md

 commit and push file to repository

+Have a look on the CI/CD -> Pipelines of the project.

-# Check if the link after completing the pipelining job
+### Check if the link after completing the pipelining job
 ```
 http://192.168.33.18:8080/usermanagement/
 ```

-#### Congratualtion production server is running
+## Congratualtion production server is running